pyapp-org/pyapp/README.rst

 - Checks - A framework for checking settings are correct and checking that your application connect to that API end point (your ops team will love you)?
-- Extensions - Extend the basic framework with extensions, the framework provides deterministic startup and the ability to register checks and default settings.
+- Extensions - Extend the basic framework with extensions, the framework provides deterministic startup, addition of commands to the CLI and the ability to register checks and default settings.
 - Application - Provides a extensible and simple CLI interface for starting running commands, comes with built-in commands to support Checks, report settings/extensions.